380th Air Expeditionary Wing: Cold War

 In April 1957, the 380th deployed to RAF Brize Norton, England for a three-month period as part of an Operation Reflex deployment.
 During this deployment, Wing's B-47 inaugurated the "Three Capitals" air race.
-The occasion was the Paris Air Show held at Paris - Le Bourget Airport in Paris, France.
+The occasion was the Paris Air Show held at Paris–Le Bourget Airport in Paris.
 On 28 May 1957, three B-47s from the 380th BW took off from Brize Norton and flew over Le Bourget to start the race.
 The objective of the race was to fly from Paris to Madrid to Rome and back to Paris, and the prize was the General Electric Trophy.
 A B-47E from the 529th Squadron won the 2346 smi race in 4 hours 12 minutes and 7 seconds, with an average speed of 558 mph.
 The aircraft, commanded by Capt.
 Robert E. Sheridan was piloted by 1stLt.
 J.L.
 Mombrea with Capt.
 Frank R. Beadle as Observer.

 On 18 July 1957, the Wing suffered its first peacetime major accident.
 A KC-97G from the 380th Air Refueling Squadron with a crew of eight exploded and crashed into Lake Champlain when 2 of the 4 engines failed 3 minutes after take-off from Plattsburgh AFB at 9:28 p.m.
 During February 1959, the wing gained both the 820th Air Base Group and the 4020th USAF Hospital.
 Both of these units had previously been assigned to the 820th Air Division, located at Plattsburgh AFB.
 The 531st BS was activated and assigned to the 380th in May 1959.
 Later that year, on 7 August, another unit was attached to the Wing from the 820th AD, the 26th Air Refueling Squadron.
 The 531st was inactivated on 1 January 1962.